On the shape of Gaussian scale-free polymer networks: Definitions and Wei's method

 with $x_m^i$ being the $i$th coordinate of the position vector $\vec{R}_m$ of the $m$th monomer and ${x^i_{CM}}=\sum_{m=1}^N x_n^i/N$ the $i$th coordinate of the center-of-mass position vector ${\vec{R}_{CM}}$.

-The squared radius of gyration $R_g^2$, which may serve as an effective size measure of polymer configuration, is defined as a trace of the gyration tensor $\bf{Q}$:
+The squared radius of gyration $R_g^2$ is thus defined as a trace of the gyration tensor $\bf{Q}$:

-Note that, since any polymer macromolecule of a fixed topogy in a solvent can attain a number of different instantaneous configurations, the averaged value $\langle R_g^2 \rangle$ is of interest, where averaging $\langle \ldots \rangle$ is performed over an ensemble of possible configurations.
-To compare the size measures of any complex polymer network $\langle R_g^2 \rangle_{\rm network}$ and that of the linear polymer chain $\langle R_g^2 \rangle_{\rm chain}$ of the same total number of monomers $N$, the so-called size ratio is introduced \cite{Zimm1949}:

-The spread in the eigenvalues $\lambda_i$ of the gyration tensor (\ref{mom}) serves as the measure of an asymmetry of the molecule and describes the shape of an instantaneous configuration.
-For a symmetric (spherical) configuration all the eigenvalues $\sigma_{i}$ are equal, whereas for the completely stretched rod-like conformation all $\sigma_{i}$ are zero except one.
-The rotationally invariant quantity called asphericity $A_d$ can thus be defined by \cite{Aronovitz86}
+The set of eigenvalues $\lambda_i$ of the gyration tensor (\ref{mom}) directly characterizes the degree of asymmetry of an instantaneous polymer configuration.
+For completely symmetric (spherical) configuration, corresponding to uniform distribution of monomers around the center of mass, all the eigenvalues $\lambda_{i}$ are equal, whereas for the maximally anisotropic case (the stretched rod-like structure) all $\lambda_{i}$ are zero except one.
+The asphericity $A_d$, connected with the index of dispersion of the eigenvalue set, is then defined by \cite{Aronovitz86}: